thuml/Large-Time-Series-Model/README.md

 For developers interest in fine-tune large model, we provide fine-tuning code for different example tasks.
 The checkpoint is pre-trained and fine-tuned using [TSLib](https://github.com/thuml/Time-Series-Library).

 > [!NOTE]
->  We recommend using [checkpoints on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for model evaluation (e.g., zero-shot forecasting).
-However, it is not compatiable with the following fine-tuning code.
+>  We recommend using [this checkpoints on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for **evaluation and deployment** (e.g., zero-shot forecasting).
+However, this huggingface checkpoint is not compatiable with the following fine-tuning code.
 >

 ### Supported Tasks

 > **[Forecasting](./scripts/forecast/README.md)**: We provide scripts for full- or few-shot forecasting.